tib0/local-llama/README.md

 ### Extended informations

-By clicking on the **Model name** button, you will be able to see the following informations about the currently selected model.
+By clicking on the "Model name" toggle, you can view detailed information about the currently selected model.

 <p align="left">
   <img height="350px" style="padding:10px;" src="./.github/l-v-settings_55.webp" />